-Using cable ties, you attach the Festoon Lighting cable to the steel wire, then you cut off the excess cable tie so it's nice and neat.
+You attach the Festoon Lighting cable to the steel wire using cable ties, then cut off the excess cable tie so it's nice and neat.

-Some people like to tie the festoon cable between light bulb sockets to the cable wire keeping the lines super-neat and tidy.
+Some people like to tie the festoon cable between light bulb sockets and the cable wire, keeping the lines neat and tidy.

-You can use snap hooks instead of cable ties, snap hooks stand out, cable ties vanish into the black festoon cable.
-At the end of the day, use what makes you happy with your string lights.
+You can use snap hooks instead of cable ties; snap hooks stand out, and cable ties vanish into the black festoon cable.
+Use what makes you happy with your string lights.

 - Put Your Bulbs In

-You're getting close now to enjoy the soft glow beautiful festoon lighting in your outdoor area.
+You're getting close now to enjoying the soft glow of beautiful festoon lighting in your outdoor area.

 When it comes to screwing in the light bulbs...

-Make sure the bulbs screw in all the way, so it’s nice and tight.
-When the bulbs are in tight they form a water-proof seal with the festoon lights socket.
+Make sure the bulbs screw in so it’s nice and tight.
+When the bulbs are tight, they form a waterproof seal with the festoon lights socket.

-And if you've got our kit with all the parts, it's even easier for you.
+And if you've got our kit with all the parts, it's even easier.

 What Happens If You Don't Use A Kit To Hang Festoon Lights

-Our Festoon lights hanging kits come with everything you need to attach your string lights.
+Our Festoon lights hanging kits contain everything you need to attach your string lights.

 The eye-screws go into timber, concrete, and brick surfaces.
-The turnbuckle and Quicklink make it easy to attach and tighten your cable wire.
+The turnbuckle and Quicklink make attaching and tightening your cable wire easy.

 If you want to use trees or poles or anything else as anchor points get in contact with us and we can make it up for you or show you how to do it.